PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-february-2024.md

 - [Prestashopdevcon2023 module](https://github.com/Invertus/prestashopdevcon2023)
 - [Reusable UI components example](https://github.com/Invertus/prestashopdevcon2023-ui)

-PS: During the Live Update presentation, Fabien Vallon showed a sneak peek of the new Upgrade application interface on Figma, which is still being designed.
+PS: during the live update presentation, Fabien Vallon showed a sneak peek of the new Upgrade application interface on Figma, which is still being designed.
 We will share more details and share the mockups with the community soon.

 Also, you can take a look at the slides presented during the demo [here](https://docs.google.com/presentation/d/1LgFKKbkkZOWeSHzhrZWJm8qyvnXJ-QYMPq7dNHVtl9Q/edit?usp=sharing).